kosyuk/ravlik-single/README.md

 As a result: 4 colonies, each has own algorithm
 - RandomRavlik, RandomRavlik2: Use random state change with some probability
 - RavlikWithMemory: Saves decisions, decides randomly at first attempt, saves experience.
-Then use experience under the dame circumstances.
+Then use experience under the same circumstances.
-- RavlikShareWithKids: Share experience with Kids, they will know more.
+- RavlikShareWithKids: Share experience with Kids; kids will know parents experience.

 All colonies have 1000000 ravliks at start, and during 100 turns try to survive.